prith17/AI511-HOMELOAN-2022/README.md

 In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities.

-This porject predicts if a customer is at risk of defaulting their loan
+This project predicts if a customer is at risk of defaulting their loan